Direct-to-consumer advertising: Early history

 In 1962, the United States Congress gave the FDA the authority to regulate prescription drug labeling and advertising, but the FDA did not establish regulations until 1969.
 These required that ads for prescriptions include information on their major side effects and contraindications, and unless they have "adequate provision" via different outlets, a "brief summary" of all side effects and contraindications.

 Pharmaceutical companies shifted the focus of their marketing efforts to licensed medical doctors in the 1970s, as the FDA mandated that only doctors could prescribe medicine.
 However, a larger movement towards autonomy in health care decisions prompted the first prominent examples of direct-to-consumer advertising.
 Merck published the first print DTC ad for a pneumonia vaccine targeting those aged 65 years and older, and Boots Pharmaceuticals aired the first DTC television commercial in 1983 for the prescription ibuprofen Rufen.
 The Rufen commercial focused on its price in comparison to the leading brand Motrin, and did not contain any product claims.
 The FDA briefly demanded that the Rufen ad be pulled, but it was restored after minor amendments.

 As its guidelines were not written with mass media in mind, these early campaigns prompted concern from the FDA, especially after the arthritis drug Oraflex (whose release had been backed by a significant PR campaign) was recalled after only five months on the market, following reports of adverse reactions and deaths.
 FDA commissioner Arthur Hayes showed reservations for the impact that DTCA would have on the industry and public health, and called for a moratorium in September 1983 pending further regulations.
-The moratorium was lifted in 1985.
-The industry felt that the requirement for a "brief summary" of all side effects was designed with print media in mind, and that their increasing length and technical language (often taking up an entire separate page of fine print when published in a magazine) made television advertising of prescriptions unfeasible.
-By the 1990s, there were calls for the FDA to loosen its regulations to make the concept viable.
+The moratorium was lifted in 1985, with the FDA clarifying that DTCA on broadcast media was subject to the same requirements enforced for print media (including the provision of a "brief summary" of all risks associated with the medication).